surveycto/table-grid/README.md

 1. Define number of rows and columns in the table.
 1. Define the labels for the rows and columns in the table.
 1. Use the `numbers` appearance for numeric input.
+1. Use **dynamic references** in the headings for rows and columns.

 ### Data format